Marital Property – Who Owns What After You Get Married

 - Who was the primary caregiver to the children

 - The age and health of each spouse

 - Education level

 These legal exceptions exist to protect the rights of a spouse who has fewer resources or lower earning potential, usually as a result of their role in the family.
-Community property states recognize that while each spouse’s contributions are different, they are no less valuable.
-These laws help ensure both parties leave the marriage on equal financial footing.
+Community property states recognize that while each spouse’s contributions are different, and they are no less valuable.
+These laws help ensure both spouses leave the marriage on equal financial footing.